 I hope the journey will continue and with our stable and constant growth we will be able to provide good quality care to more and more of vulnerable people around.

 Privately I have 25 years old daughter Sophie which is studying social care at the University in Poland and parents which also live in Poland.
 We llive in a little cottage with two naughty black labs Maggie and Georgie in the same village we have the company office.
 As a hobby I ride sport bikes.
 I have started when I was about 10 on little moped and by now I finally got my own powerful beauty superbike Suzuki GSXR1000R which was always my dream bike.
 We ride with bunch of friends eating miles around Wales and Midlands…

 Thank you for visiting our page….

 Im Charlotte Millar, everyone calls me Charley.
-I am one of the Care Co-ordinators based at the Stafford office.
+I am the Care Co-ordinator based at the Stafford office.
 I joined The Care Company team early 2017.
 Although my care career started several years before this.